Caregivers get health benefits from small amounts of exercise

 Exercise is a great way for caregivers to reduce stress and stay healthy.
-But it’s challenging (and sometimes impossible) to fit regular workouts into your life when you’re caring for an older adult.
+But it’s challenging (sometimes impossible) to fit regular workouts into your life when you’re caring for an older adult.

-To become more fit and healthy, you don’t have to go to a gym or do intense workouts.
-Just incorporating little bits of extra activity throughout your day makes a big difference.
+To manage stress and improve health, you don’t have to go to a gym or do intense workouts.
+Small amounts of exercise throughout the day can be just as effective as one longer session.

 - Use good posture and stand tall with your shoulders back.
 It uses more muscles than slouching!